 There is no requirement for a 13th-month salary payment in the United Arab Emirates.

+8 hours per day, up to 48 hours per week, Monday to Friday (during Ramadan, working hours are reduced by 2 hours daily).
 The UAE authorities have announced that for public sector employees, the working week will be reduced to four and a half days, with the weekend running from Friday afternoon to Sunday.
-The authorities have also confirmed that all schools and universities will operate from Monday to Friday on a four and a half-day working day basis.
+The authorities have also confirmed that all schools and universities will operate from Monday to Friday on a four and a half day working day basis.

 All work above the standard weekly working hours is to be paid as overtime and is regulated by employment contract/collective agreements.
 In general, there are two rates of overtime due when overtime is worked.
-For night-time overtime, between the hours of 9 pm and 4 am, overtime is calculated at 125.00% of the regular salary rate; with 150.00% for any other time.
+For nighttime overtime, between the hours of 9 pm and 4 am, overtime is calculated at 150.00% of the regular salary rate; with 125.00% for any other time.

 For work on Fridays, the employee is entitled to an additional paid day off and overtime pay at the rate of 150% of the regular pay.